Osteospermum

-Names

-The scientific name is derived from the Greek osteon (bone) and Latin spermum (seed).
-It has been given several common names: African daisy, South African daisy, Cape daisy and blue-eyed daisy.
+In horticulture, several widely cultivated species continue to be sold, grown and referred to as Osteospermum, however some of these species have been scientifically reclassified as being members of the genus Dimorphotheca, including Dimorphotheca barberae (synonym Osteospermum barberae); Dimorphotheca ecklonis (synonym Osteospermum ecklonis), Dimorphotheca fruticosa (synonym Osteospermum fruticosum); and Dimorphotheca jucunda (synonym Osteospermum jucundum).

 Description

 Their alternate (rarely opposite) leaves are green, but some variegated forms exist.
 The leaf form is lanceolate.
 The leaf margin is entire, but hardy types are toothed.

 The daisy-like composite flower consists of disc florets and ray florets, growing singly at the end of branches or sometimes in inflorescences of terminal corymbose cymes.
 The disc florets are pseudo-bisexual and come in several colors such as blue, yellow and purple.
 The hardy types usually show a dark blue center in the disc until the yellow pollen is shed.
-The ray florets are female and are found diverse colors such as white, cream, pink, purple, mauve to yellow.
+The ray florets are female and are found in diverse colors such as white, cream, pink, purple, mauve, and yellow.
 Some cultivars have "spooned" petals such as "Pink Whirls".
 Many species flower a second time late summer, stimulated by the cooler night temperatures.
 Hardy types show profuse flowering in the spring, but they do not get a second flush of flowers.

+Taxonomy

+The genus Osteospermum was named by Carl Linnaeus in 1753.
+The genus name is derived from Ancient Greek ὀστέον (ostéon), meaning "bone", and σπέρμα (spérma), meaning "seed".
+Plants of the World Online and the South African National Biodiversity Institute accept a broad definition of the genus, which is a sister taxon to Dimorphotheca.
+Other authorities treat its generic synonyms (Chrysanthemoides, Oligocarpus, etc.) as separate genera.